kaosorg/test-access-public/README.md

 Issues submitted to request access are public and may collect contact information for access coordination.
 Do not submit passwords, tokens, or secrets.

-This is the 1.0.0-alpha.1 version of the Safety Framework and is only provided for evaluation.
+This is the 1.0.0-alpha.1 version and is only provided for evaluation.
 This is not a completed product, everything is subject to change.
 However, no major change to the source code is planned until the full release, except for adding missing features.
 Refer to the Missing Features section for more information on the planned capabilities, features and collateral of the full 1.0.0 release.

 ## Overview
-The Safety Framework consists of an ASIL C and SIL 2 compliant software framework written in C99 and associated collateral for 8-bit FuSa-compliant devices, such as the AVR SD family.
-The Safety Framework is strictly functional safety-related and is not a general MCU framework, but it provides a structured application flow that simplifies adding user tasks while ensuring device-level safety.
-The Safety Framework ensures the device's compliance with several Assumption of Use (AoUs) and software requirements in the System Element out of Context (SEooC) definition and Technical Safety Concept.
+The project consists of an ASIL C and SIL 2 compliant software framework written in C99 and associated collateral for 8-bit FuSa-compliant devices, such as the AVR SD family.
+The project is strictly functional safety-related and is not a general MCU framework, but it provides a structured application flow that simplifies adding user tasks while ensuring device-level safety.
+The project ensures the device's compliance with several Assumption of Use (AoUs) and software requirements in the System Element out of Context (SEooC) definition and Technical Safety Concept.

 ## Features
 - Safety Mechanism Diagnostics​